smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

 	}
 ```

-ServiceNameHolder will be a helper class that holds the last connected service name.
+ServiceNameHolder is a helper class that holds the last connected service name.
 The pseudo-code would be:
 ```java
 	class ServiceNameHolder {